Signs and symptoms of lymphedema can include:

 - Swelling in the breast, chest, shoulder, arm, or hand

-- Part of your body feels full or heavy
+- Part of your body feeling full or heavy

-- Skin changes texture, feels tight or hard, or looks red
+- Skin changing texture, feeling tight or hard, or looking red

 - New aching, tingling, or other discomfort in the area